PhilipMay/smart-prom-next/README.md

 # S.M.A.R.T.
 Prometheus Metrics Exporter

-This is a [Prometheus](https://prometheus.io/docs/introduction/overview/) metric exporter for [S.M.A.R.T.](https://en.wikipedia.org/wiki/S.M.A.R.T.) values of hard disks.
+smart-prom-next is a [Prometheus](https://prometheus.io/docs/introduction/overview/) metric exporter for [S.M.A.R.T.](https://en.wikipedia.org/wiki/S.M.A.R.T.) values of hard disks.
 Python and the Linux tool [smartctl](https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in) are used to read out the hard disk values.
 These are then exposed using